 On July 19, 2016, the Company entered into a Loan and Security Agreement for a secured term loan facility of up to \$20.0 million with Hercules as administrative agent and the lenders party thereto.
 An initial tranche of \$12.5 million was drawn on July 19, 2016, concurrently with the execution of the loan agreement.
 The loan matures on January 2, 2020 and bears interest at a minimum rate of 9.55% per annum, and is subject to the variability of the prime interest rate.
 The loan is secured by a pledge of the shares of Auris Medical AG owned by the Company, all intercompany receivables owed to the Company by its Swiss subsidiaries and a security assignment of the Company's bank accounts.
 In connection with the loan facility, we issued Hercules a warrant to purchase up to 241,117 of our common shares at an exercise price of \$3.94 per share.
-As of December 31, 2016, the warrant is exercisable for 156,726 common shares.
+As of March 13, 2018, following consummation of the Merger, the warrant is exercisable for 15,673 common shares at an exercise price of \$3.94 per common share.

 On June 1, 2016, we entered into a Controlled Equity Offering Sales Agreement with Cantor, pursuant to which we may offer and sell, from time to time common shares, with a nominal value of CHF 0.40 per share, having an aggregate offering price of up to \$35 million through Cantor.
-Any common shares offered and sold will be issued pursuant to our shelf registration statement on Form F-3 as supplemented by a prospectus supplement, dated June 1, 2016.
-In the year ended December 31, 2016, we did not offer or sell any common shares under the Controlled Equity Offering Sales Agreement.
+In the year ended December 31, 2017, we did not offer or sell any common shares under the Controlled Equity Offering Sales Agreement.
+The Controlled Equity Offering program terminated upon consummation of the Merger on March 13, 2018.

 On May 20, 2015, we completed a public offering of 5,275,000 common shares at a price to the public of \$4.75 per share.
-The net proceeds of the public offering were CHF 21.1 million.
+The net proceeds of the public offering were CHF 21.1 million